SQream/sqream_docs/getting_started/client_drivers/python/index.rst

 Connecting to BLUE Using Python
 ===============================

-The SQream Python connector is a set of packages that allows Python programs to connect to BLUE.
+The BLUE Python connector is a set of packages that allows Python programs to connect to BLUE.

 * ``pysqream-blue`` is a pure Python connector.
 It can be installed with ``pip`` on any operating system, including Linux, Windows, and macOS.